Ithaca, New York: Music

+Government

 There are two governmental entities in the area: the Town of Ithaca and the City of Ithaca.
 The Town of Ithaca is one of the nine towns comprising Tompkins County.
-The City of Ithaca is surrounded by, but legally independent of, the Town.
+The City of Ithaca is surrounded by, but legally independent of the Town of Ithaca.

-The City of Ithaca has a mayor–council government.
-The charter of the City of Ithaca provides for a full-time mayor and city judge, each independent and elected at-large.
-Since 1995, the mayor has been elected to a four-year term, and since 1989, the city judge has been elected to a six-year term.
+The City of Ithaca has a council–manager government.
+The charter of the City of Ithaca provides for a full-time mayor and the Uniform City Court Act provides for two, full-time city court judges.
+Since 1995, the mayor has been elected to a four-year term, and since 1989, the city court judges have been elected to a ten-year term.
+At a referendum in 2022, city voters approved a city charter amendment adopting from a council–manager government in place of a mayor–council government.
+The city's first city manager, Deb Mohlenhoff, took office on 1 January 2024.

 Since 1983, the city has been divided into five wards.
 Each elects two representatives to the city council, known as the Common Council, for staggered four-year terms.
 In March 2015, the Common Council unanimously adopted a resolution recognizing freedom from domestic violence as a fundamental human right.

-Since students won the right to vote where they attend colleges, some have become more active in local politics.
-In 2004, Gayraud Townsend, a 20-year-old senior in Cornell's School of Industrial and Labor Relations, was sworn in as alderman of the city council, representing the fourth Ward.
-He is the first black male to be elected to the council and was then the youngest African American to be elected to office in the United States.
-He served his full term and has mentored other young student politicians.
-In 2011, Cornell graduate Svante Myrick was elected Mayor of the City of Ithaca, becoming the youngest mayor in the city's history.
+In September 2023, the Common Council unanimously passed an extensive local ordinance to "protect, defend and shield transgender individuals".

 In December, 2005, the City and Town governments began discussing opportunities for increased government consolidation, including the possibility of joining the two into a single entity.
 This topic had been previously discussed in 1963 and 1969.
 Cayuga Heights, a village adjacent to the city on its northeast, voted against annexation into the city of Ithaca in 1954.

 Politics

 Politically, the majority of the city's voters (many of them students) have supported liberalism and the Democratic Party.
 A November 2004 study by ePodunk lists it as New York's most liberal city.
-This contrasts with the more conservative leanings of the generally rural Upstate New York region; the city's voters are also more liberal than those in the rest of Tompkins County.
+This contrasts with the more conservative leanings of the generally rural Upstate New York region.
+The city's voters are also more liberal than those in the rest of Tompkins County, although the county was last carried by a Republican presidential candidate in 1980.
 In 2008, Barack Obama, running against New York State's US Senator Hillary Clinton, won Tompkins County in the Democratic Presidential Primary, the only county that he won in New York State.
 Obama won Tompkins County (including Ithaca) by a wide margin of 41% over his opponent John McCain in the November 2008 election.
+Tompkins County is currently part of New York's 19th congressional district.